Dassault Mirage 2000: Production

-The production of the Mirage 2000 involved three construction sites, two of which located in Bordeaux, that specialised in different components.
-The wings were built at Martignas, and the fuselages were fabricated at Argenteuil (NW of Paris), with final assembly taking place at Bordeaux-Merignac.
-The first prototype, Mirage 2000 No. 01, though, was hand built at St Cloud, before being moved to Dassault's Istres facility for assembly.
+The production of the Mirage 2000 involved three construction sites, two located in Bordeaux that specialised in different components.
+The wings were built at Martignas, and the fuselages were fabricated at Argenteuil (NW of Paris), with final assembly taking place at Bordeaux–Mérignac Airport.
+The first prototype, Mirage 2000 No. 01, though, was handbuilt at Saint-Cloud, before being moved to Dassault's Istres facility for assembly.
 At the hands of Jean Coureau, No. 01 made its first flight on 10 March 1978, a mere 27 months after the programme go-ahead.
 During the 65-minute flight, Coureau took the aircraft to Mach 1.02 without afterburner, before climbing to more than 12,000 m and accelerating the aircraft to Mach 1.3.
 By the end of May, the aircraft had surpassed Mach 2 and an indicated airspeed of 1200 km/h.
-On the other end of the speed spectrum, the Mirage 2000 proved to be a capable low-speed aircraft, as demonstrated at the Farnborough Airshow in September 1978, during which Dassault pilot Guy Mitaux-Maurourd raised the aircraft's nose to 25° angle of attack (AoA) as the aircraft slowed to 190 km/h.
+On the other end of the speed spectrum, the Mirage 2000 proved to be capable of low-speed flight, as demonstrated at the Farnborough Airshow in September 1978, during which Dassault pilot Guy Mitaux-Maurourd raised the aircraft's nose to 25° angle of attack (AoA) as the aircraft slowed to 190 km/h.
 Later tests showed that the aircraft could attain 30° AoA while carrying fuel tanks and weapons.

 The second prototype, No. 02, made its 50-minute first flight in September 1978 at the controls of Maurourd.
 The aircraft was to test some of the avionics systems and the carriage of weapons.
-Due to a flame-out while on a landing approach, the aircraft was lost in May 1984.
+Due to a flameout while on a landing approach, the aircraft was lost in May 1984.
 No. 03 made its first flight in April 1979; equipped with a complete weapons system, it was used for radar and weapons trials.
 After 400 hours of flight, they were sent to Centre d'Essais en Vol, flight tests centre.
 Although three prototypes were ordered in December 1975, Dassault constructed an additional fourth single-seat demonstrator for its own purposes, which embodied lessons on the earlier aircraft, namely the reduction in fin height and an increased fin sweep, redesigned air inlets, and an FBW system.
 The only dual-seat Mirage 2000B of the test programme first flew on 11 October 1980.

 The first production Mirage 2000C (C for chasseur, "fighter") flew on 20 November 1982.
 Deliveries to the AdA began in 1983.
 The first 37 Mirage 2000Cs delivered were fitted with the Thomson-CSF Radar Doppler Multifunction (RDM), and were powered by the SNECMA M53-5 turbofan engine.
 The 38th Mirage 2000C had an upgraded SNECMA M53-P2 turbofan engine.
 The Radar Doppler à Impulsion (RDI) built by Thales for the Mirage 2000C entered service in 1987.
 It has a much improved range of about 150 km, and is linked to Matra Super 530D missiles, which are much improved compared to the older Super 530F.
 Look-down/shoot-down capabilities are much improved, as well, but this radar is not usually used for air-to-surface roles.